standroidbeta/standroidbeta.github.io/_posts/2019-05-24-First-Kaggle-Competition.md

 0.7465488215488215
 ```
-Not to shabby for a guy who is new to this data sciencing thing if I do say so myself seeing I needed to get at least 60%.
+Not to shabby for a guy who is new to this data sciencing thing if I do say so myself.
+Also, there is the fact that I needed to get at least 60%.

 But I think I can do better.